hunterirving/phoneHome/README.md

 It's nostalgic.<br>
 It's... <b>ａｅｓｔｈｅｔｉｃ.</b>

-You won't miss Facebook or the incessant notifications, but soon enough you'll find yourself missing the useful tools that those so-called-smartphones come with as standard.
+You won't miss Facebook or the incessant notifications, but soon enough you'll find yourself missing the useful tools that those so-called-smartphones come with as standard:
 <br><br>
 >_"It sure would be nice to know today's weather forecast....." <br><br>
 >"I wish I didn't have to call my brother to ask for Google Maps directions......" <br><br>